Lower Blepharoplasty Procedure

 What is a “tear trough” deformity?

-A “tear trough” deformity is a line under the eye that starts from the inner corner of the lower lid (toward the nose) and extends outwards, separating the lower eyelid from the upper cheek.
+A “tear trough” deformity is a line under the eye that is responsible for the dark circles.
+It starts from the inner corner of the lower lid (toward the nose) and extends outwards, separating the lower eyelid from the upper cheek.
 It looks like a depressed area under the eye if you’re looking at someone’s face from the side.
 It results from fibrous attachments between the skin and orbicularis muscle and the underlying bone.
 These attachments are known as the “retaining ligaments” of the face.
 The one responsible for the tear trough deformity is known as the orbitomalar ligament.
 This line or groove is responsible for the dark circles under the eye.
 This line is made worse when there is a fat bag immediately above it as this arrangement creates a peak and valley effect.
 We all have this line or groove under the eye to a variable degree.
 It is definitely more prominent in some people compared to others and it always worsens with age.

 A mild tear trough can be camouflaged by adding volume to the area immediately adjacent to it.
 Hyaluronic acid hydrogel fillers and fat grafting are both acceptable methods to add volume.
 More severe ones, especially those that are associated with fat bags on top, are more successfully treated with lower blepharoplasty.
 The tight adhesions causing the deep line are released and fat is moved across that area from the eyelid to the cheek, creating a smooth transition and eliminating the peak and valley effect.
-As an experienced facial plastic surgeon in Chicago, Dr. Alghoul is pleased to offer all of these treatment methods.
+As an experienced facial plastic surgeon in Amman, Dr. Alghoul is pleased to offer all of these treatment methods.

 Where are the incisions made for lower blepharoplasty?